Caed194/Imperial-Prosonus-Grand/README.md

 - This soundfont is under CC-BY-1.0, meaning you can use this soundfont for any sort of use, whether it be compositions, personal use, etc., but please make sure to give credit if applicable by stating:

 "This soundfont is a soundfont made by FWRaven/Caed.
 You can find it here: https://github.com/Caed194/Imperial-Prosonus-Grand"
+[this is not required, but you can link my youtube channel (https://www.youtube.com/@FWRaven979), but if you do, it will be appreciated :) ]

 Features: